Few-shot Incremental Event Detection: Conclusion

 \section{Conclusion}

-In this work, we proposed and defined few-shot incremental event detection task for the first time.
-We reconstructed a dataset for it.
-And we adapted three baseline models, FINETUNE, KCN and AKE, for this new task.
+In this work, we proposed and defined few-shot incremental event detection task for the first time and reconstructed a dataset for it.
+We propose two models for this particular challenge: IFSED-K and IFSED-KP.
+The analysis of the results obtained on the new dataset shows that the present model achieves substantial improvement compared with the previous work.
+Based on the analysis of the experimental results, in the future, we consider choosing a loss function more suitable for few-shot learning to supplement the existing.

-In addition to the problem formulation, we propose two models for this particular challenge: IFSED-K and IFSED-KP.
-Both of them introduce external knowledge to solve the sample insufficiency problem.
-They also use sample retention and hybrid distillation to address catastrophic forgetting.
-And then they are trained by classifier or meta-learning methods.
-Finally, we conduct the experiments and the results consistently show the effectiveness of IFSED-K and IFSED-KP.
-Those experiments also reflect the importance of number in sample, class and retaining sample.

-Based on the analysis of the experimental results, in the future, the following improvement directions are proposed.
-1) Since the existing model does not fully utilize the external knowledge for sample retention, we plan modify the external knowledge as part of the screening sample.
-2) The existing loss function is more inclined to solve the catastrophic forgetting problem, which leads to the degradation of learning new classes.
-In the future, we consider choosing a loss function more suitable for few-shot learning to supplement the existing.
-3) We plan to Introduce conditional random fields to solve the problem raised by the trigger discrepancy between event types.